pyTooling/pyTooling/doc/DataStructures/Tree.rst

    id = node.ID

+.. _STRUCT:Tree:Value:

 Value
 =====

-A node's value can be given at node creating time or it can be set ant any later time via property :py:attr:`Value`.
+A node's value can be given at node creating time or it can be set ant any later time via property :py:attr:`~pyTooling.Tree.Node.Value`.
 Any data type is accepted.
 The internally stored value can be retrieved via the same property.
-If a node's string representation is requested via :py:meth:`__str__` and a node's value isn't None, then the value's string representation is returned.
+If a node's string representation is requested via :py:meth:`~pyTooling.Tree.Node.__str__` and a node's value isn't None, then the value's string representation is returned.

 .. code:: python